 Eat more vegetables: a healthy eating pattern includes a variety of vegetables, legumes, fruits, and grains (mostly whole grains).
 Around 80 percent of Americans ages 1 and older are not eating the recommended amounts of vegetables or fruit.

 The guidelines recommend three dietary patterns that meet their recommendations – US healthy diet, Mediterranean diet, and a Vegetarian diet.
 An easy way to put any of these into action is to follow AICR’s New American Plate model.
-Just make sure that two-thirds or more of your plate is filled with plant foods and one third or less contains animal foods.
+Just make sure that two-thirds or more of your plate is filled with plant foods and one-third or less contains animal foods.
 If you choose a vegetarian pattern, include beans, tofu or other protein-rich plant-foods in the one-third.

-Help your kids get invested in eating more veggies and plant foods by having them help with meal prep, menu makin, and grocery shopping.
+Help your kids get invested in eating more veggies and plant foods by having them help with meal prep, menu making, and grocery shopping.
 Look at recipes together or learn about the foods – Why is a carrot orange or purple?
 What’s the difference between white and brown rice?
 Visit the Super Crew site to learn about the health benefits of different color healthy foods.

 Get Active as a Family

 Get the family moving.
 Even though these are dietary guidelines, they call out the Physical Activity Guidelines for Americans.
 Children over 6 years of age should get at least 60 minutes of physical activity every day.
 Most of that should be moderate (dancing, bicycling) or vigorous (jogging, singles tennis) and should include some muscle strengthening (push-ups, sit-ups) and bone-strengthening activities (jumping rope, running).
-Use the Super Crew activity tracker to keep a record of muscle, bone and heart-healthy fitness activities you do with the family.
+Use the Super Crew activity tracker to keep a record of muscle, bone, and heart-healthy fitness activities you do with the family.

 Most important of all for these recommendations: kids should enjoy their food and physical activity and have fun!
 That’s the best way to instill lifelong healthy habits.